Ulta Beauty brings prestige makeup and skincare to Target with mini-shop deal

 “More than ever before, now is the time for innovation in retail,” Mary Dillon, chief executive of Ulta Beauty, said in a statement.
 “This partnership is an amazing way to further reimagine guest experiences with a partner who shares our company values.
 We are thrilled to bring our beauty expertise, unparalleled assortment and digital innovation to life in a new channel.”

-Target and Ulta’s announcement comes at a particularly challenging time for retail, as the pandemic drastically alters consumer habits.
+The announcement comes at a particularly challenging time for retail.
+Though Target has outperformed during the pandemic landscape, many well-known brands have struggled as the outbreak continues to alter shopping habits.
 An October Salesforce survey found that 63 percent of consumers said the way they obtained goods and services “transformed” in 2020, with more shoppers turning to online shopping and prioritizing convenience.
 At least three dozen retailers and restaurant companies have entered bankruptcy this year as the pandemic “accelerated” the fall for many, according to CB Insights.

 Neil Saunders, managing director of GlobalData Retail in New York, called the deal a “recipe for success” as it brings together two top-performing brands with footholds in different parts of the beauty market: While Target has been boosting beauty offerings, it hasn’t excelled in the premium market, which is Ulta’s core focus.